- Save on holidays to the UAE with top TUI deals

 The weather guide for Dubai, UAE shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

-When is it hottest in Dubai?
+Which is the hottest month in Dubai?

 The hottest time of year in Dubai is normally August.
 Expect maximum daytime temperatures to reach 106°F with extreme heat and humidity.